mrlacey/dotnet-maui-workshop-xaml/Part 2 - Responsibility/README.md

 Hopefully, you see that this isn't ideal.

-Hopefully, you're thinking that using a Grid might not be the best way to create easily maintainable XAML files.
+Hopefully, you appreciate that using a Grid might not be the best way to create easily maintainable XAML files.

 You're right.